John Hinckley Jr.: Release and later activities

 On July 27, 2016, a federal judge ruled that Hinckley could be released from St. Elizabeths on August 5, as he was no longer considered a threat to himself or others.
-Patti Davis, one of Reagan's daughters, and then-presidential candidate Donald Trump both denounced Hinckley's release.
+Patti Davis, one of Reagan's daughters, and then-presidential candidate Donald Trump, both denounced the decision to grant Hinckley unsupervised release.
+The former president's son and namesake, Ron Reagan Jr., was strongly critical as well, noting that during one of his first unsupervised trips into public, Hinckley had visited a local bookstore to peruse a book about political assassinations.
+Hinckley's activity at the bookstore was documented by an undercover agent of the Secret Service, which maintains him under constant surveillance.

 Hinckley was released from institutional psychiatric care on September 10, 2016, with many conditions—including that he was required to live full-time at his mother's home in Williamsburg, Virginia, to work at least three days a week and record his browser history.
 He was also prohibited from a variety of activities, including contacting the Reagan, Brady, or Foster families; watching or listening to violent media; accessing pornography; and speaking to the press.
 In November 2018, Judge Friedman ruled Hinckley could move out of his mother's house in Virginia and live on his own, upon location approval from his doctors.

 In September 2019, Hinckley's attorney stated that he planned to ask for full, unconditional release from the court orders that determined how he could live by the end of 2019.
 On September 27, 2021, a federal judge approved Hinckley for unconditional release, beginning June 2022.
 Michael Reagan, Reagan's son, spoke out in favor of the decision, while Davis again denounced it.
 On June 15, 2022, Hinckley was fully released from court restrictions.
 In a June 2022 interview with CBS, Hinckley expressed remorse for his actions, and apologized to the Reagan and Brady families, as well as Jodie Foster.

 On July 17, 2024, following the attempted assassination of Donald Trump, Hinckley tweeted, "Violence is not the way to go.
 Give peace a chance."
+On April 26, 2026, following the White House Correspondents' Dinner shooting, Hinckley criticized the lack of security at the Washington Hilton and stated it was "spooky" that another such incident "took place at the same hotel as mine did."